elenamik/SmallReminders/README.md

 The app runs on Node.js, server rendered React.
 The infrastructure includes a MongoDB database and is continuously intergrated with Circle CI, jest, git, and automatic deployments on Heroku.

 ## Contribute
 To contribute to the project, you can take a look at the [Projects](https://github.com/elenamik/SmallReminders/projects) section.
-The Road Map section is a high-level view of the current progress, and the seperate issues are broken down into projects.
+The Road Map section is a high-level view of the current progress, and the Road Map elements are broken down to granular Project Boards

 ### Get started
 ```